Pseudophilautus sirilwijesundarai

 Pseudophilautus sirilwijesundarai (Siril Wijesundara's shrub frog) is a species of frogs in the family Rhacophoridae, endemic to Sri Lanka.
+It is one of the 8 species of rhacophorids that were reported from Adam's Peak in 2013.

+Habitat and threats

 Its natural habitats are wet lowland forests of Sri Lanka.
 It is threatened by habitat loss.
-It is one of the 8 species of rhacophorids that was discovered from Adam's Peak recently.

 Etymology

 The frog was named after Dr. Siril Wijesundara, a leading Sri Lankan scientist and naturalist.

 Description

-The male measures 22.3 mm and 32.5 mm female.
+The adult male measures 22.3 mm in snout-vent length and the adult female 32.5 mm.
+The skin of the dorsum is dark brown in color with some green tinging.
+There are maroon spots on both sides of the body and a maroon mark under each eye.
+The sides of the body are maroon with yellow-white marks.
+There are maroon marks on all legs and toes.
+The throat is dark brown.

+Life cycle

+Like other frogs in Pseudophilautus, this species undergoes direct development, hatching from eggs as small froglets with no free-swimming tadpole stage.